karmaniverous/serverless-zod-openapi/docs-src/cli.md

   changes (register writes), the child is restarted automatically.
 - The loop seeds basic env (e.g., `STAGE`) and prints “Updated” vs “No changes” per task run; bursts are debounced.
+- Env seeding:
+  - The dev loop imports `app/config/app.config.ts` and seeds `process.env` for keys declared in your app’s `global.envKeys` and `stage.envKeys`, using the concrete values from `stages.default.params` (global) and `stages[<stage>].params` (selected stage).
+Existing `process.env` entries are not overridden.
+This provides parity with provider-level env in production so handlers validate cleanly in dev.